Pierre Caliste Landry

-Pierre Caliste Landry (April 19, 1841 – December 22, 1921) was born into slavery and went on to become an attorney, Methodist Episcopal minister, mayor, newspaper editor, and state legislator in Louisiana.
+Pierre Caliste Landry (April 19, 1841 – December 22, 1921) was an American born into slavery, who went on to become an attorney, Methodist Episcopal minister, mayor, newspaper editor, and state legislator in Louisiana.
 He was elected in 1868 as mayor of Donaldsonville, making him the first African American to be elected mayor in the United States (Monroe Baker had been appointed mayor of St. Martinville, Louisiana in 1867 by governor Benjamin Flanders).

 Biography

 Early life and education

 Pierre Caliste Landry was born into slavery in 1841 on the Prevost sugar cane plantation in Ascension Parish, the son of Marcelite Prevost, an enslaved cook, and Roseman Landry, a white laborer.
 The plantation had one of the largest slave populations devoted to sugar cultivation in the state.

 Landry was sold at auction, at age 13, to the Bringier family, which owned 35,000 acres on various plantations.
 He was likely purchased as the property of Louis Amedée Bringier, who was born on and had inherited the Hermitage Plantation in Ascension Parish (other Bringier plantations were located in St. James Parish).

 Landry was educated in the plantation's primary and technical schools.
 He was also tutored by the ministers W.D.
 Goodman and A.L.
 Atkinson.

-He was also raised Catholic, first educated in the faith by Fr Arnaud, whom he identified as a free person of color.
+He was also raised Catholic, first educated in the faith by Fr.
+Arnaud, whom he identified as a free person of color.

 Marriage and family

 Landry married Amanda Grigsby, with whom he had twelve children.
 After her death, he married Florence Simpkins, and they had another two children.
 Many of their children continued their parents' commitment to education and the church.
+His son L. B. Landry (1878–1934) was a noted physician, and community activist in New Orleans.